aziflaj/aziflaj.github.io/content/posts/2023-01-29-little-space-for-things-of-little-importance.md

 ## Compression of said deck

-Since I only care for the color of the cards, one way to compress them is to count how many cards of the same color are in a sequence, and store the sequences lengths in an array.
+Since I only care about the color of the cards, one way to compress them is to keep a tally of how many cards of the same color are in a sequence, and store the sequences lengths (tallies) in an array.
 I also need to know the color of the first card.
-E.g., for the following
+E.g., for the following deck:
-deck:

 {{< image src="/images/20230131/cards1.png" position="center" style="border-radius: 8px;" >}}

-I only need need to store the starting color (Red) as well as the array of sequence lengths:
+I only need need to store the starting color (Red) as well as the tallies:

 ```
 [1 4 1 2 1 1 6 2 1 2 7 3 1 2 6 2 1 7 1 1]